loichyan/nerdfix/README.md

 ### Interactive patching

-The output of `fix` command is similar to `check` and shows a prompt asking the user to input a new icon to replace the obsolete one.
+The `fix` command reports the same information as `check` and displays a prompt asking the user to input a new icon to replace the obsolete one.

 ```text
 warning: Found obsolete icon U+F719